|Oracle® Enterprise Manager Cloud Administration Guide

 Click Software Components in the left panel to select the set of templates or assemblies that are accessible to the SSA users.
 You can publish the assemblies and templates to the SSA Portal and provide SSA users with access to these software components.

-Click Add Components.
+Add Components: Click Add Components.
 The Publish Assemblies / Templates to Roles page appears.

-In this page, do the following:
+On this page, do the following:

 Click Add.
 Select the assembly or template from the list and click Select.